esterlinej/pvc/README.md

 - If using Vault, there must be exactly one key called "value" for any given secret path (this can be overridden with `WithVaultValueKey("foo")`).
 The data associated with the value key will be retrieved and returned literally to the client as a byte slice.
-- If using JSON or environment variables, the value will be treated as a string unless Base64-encoded, in which case it will be decoded when retrieved.
+- If using JSON or environment variables, the value will be treated as a string unless Base64-encoded prefixed with `Base64Prefix`, in which case it will be decoded when retrieved.
 In both cases, the value is returned to the client as a byte slice.
+This allows binary secrets to be stored in backends that only hold strings.

 ## Vault Authentication